AAFC-Bioinfo-AAC/pork-vision/docs/user-guide.md

 #### Running on HPC (SLURM)

-Update the SBATCH placeholders and FIJI_CMD in `porkvision.sh` (and the run command if parameters are different from default), then submit the job:
+Submit SLURM job after updating the SBATCH placeholders and FIJI_CMD in `porkvision.sh` (and also the run command if parameters are different from default):

 ```bash
 sbatch porkvision.sh